• Skip to primary navigation

 Instructions

-• First, start by lining a baking tray with parchment paper and setting it aside.
-Preheat the oven to 375 degrees Fahrenheit or approximately 190 degrees Celsius.
+• Line a baking tray with parchment paper and preheat the oven to 375°F (190°C).

 Notes